Flashback: Roy Sproson honoured in 1969

 Barry first posted this in January 2002 and it includes a tribute to all those who played for Port Vale fifty years ago – especially in that famous FA Cup Semi Final against West Bromich Albion at Villa Park.

-Thanks to Port Vale fan Angela Fox, OVF has been handed these amazing images of Port Vale players, fans and club staff during the 1950’s and 1960’s.
+Thanks to Port Vale fan Angela Fox, OVF has been handed these amazing images of Port Vale players, fans and club staff during the 1950’s.

 Continuing our look at the booklet celebrating Port Vale’s 1970 promotion success.
 The booklet is 69 pages long, so this is the second part of our look through the pages of the promotion pamphlet.